 The grid of synthetic spectra was computed with the 2007 version of the plane-parallel, LTE code MOOG (Sneden 1973).
 The code was modified to run in parallel via OpenMP on 256 processors on the Pleiades cluster.
 The parallelization was trivial, with different regions of the grid being computed simultaneously.
 Each spectrum was computed on a single processor.
 MOOG was also modified to output only the synthetic spectrum into an unformatted binary file.
 All other output was suppressed to save disk space and file access time.
 The normalized flux is computed every 0.02 Å from 6300 Å to 9100 Å. The units of the spectrum are such that the continuum is unity.
 The continuum shape is not computed.
 One spectrum is computed at each grid point.
+The microtubulent velocity is given by the above relation to surface gravity.

 MOOG requires two data tables as input: a model atmosphere and a line list.
 The model atmospheres were provided by the ATLAS9 atmospheres described in Section 2.
 However, the spectral grid was five times finer in the [M/H] dimension than the model atmospheres (see Table 1).
-Therefore, intermediate atmospheres spaced at 0.1 dex in [M/H] were generated by linear interpolation of the physical variables (not the logarithms of the physical values).
+Therefore, intermediate atmospheres spaced at 0.1 dex in [M/H] were generated by linear interpolation.